-I’m sharing some of our favorite Fun Outdoor Summer Activities and How I Worry Less & Play More with one big thing that gives parents peace of mind in this sponsored post for SheSpeaks/Relay by Republic Wireless.
+I’m sharing some of our favorite Fun Outdoor Summer Activities and How I Worry Less & Play More, enjoying the short eighteen summers that we have with our kids with intention.

 I can still feel the breeze in my hair and the freedom of the open road below my spinning wheels.
 Time would slow in exact proportion to the speed my little feet could tread.